hanswillem/blender_batch_render_windows/README.md

 Blender should be installed (blender.org) in the **default** location (C:\Program Files\Blender Foundation\Blender\blender.exe).
 Python 3 should be installed and added to the Windows PATH, and finally Atom should be installed (atom.io).

-Download all files from this repository and copy them to a folder, eg *P:/_blender_batch_render*.
-Look for the following line in the file *addon_batch_render_windows.py* and edit it so that it points to that folder.
+Download *addon_batch_render_windows.py* and copy it to a folder, eg *P:/_blender_batch_render*.
+Look for the following line in the file  and edit it so that it points to that folder.
 ```python
 batch_file = 'P:/_blender_batch_render/batch_render.bat'
 ```